- How do I estimate my health care costs?

 Of course, you’re really only estimating based on medical care that you may or may not receive.
 But even guessing what you might need can help you make sure you have the right health insurance when you need it the most.

 Health insurance is an important tool for saving money on medical expenses.
-If you don’t have health insurance, you have to pay all your medical expenses out of pocket.
+If you don’t have a health insurance plan, you have to pay all your medical expenses out of pocket.
 That can be a hefty sum if you happen to get sick or injured.

 Example: If you break a leg, it can cost you as much as $7,500, and the average cost of 3 nights in a hospital is $30,000.
 A major diagnosis such as cancer can cost hundreds of thousands of dollars.